Suck My Kiss: In media and popular culture

 The song was voted number five in a Rolling Stone readers' poll on Red Hot Chili Peppers songs.

-The song appears in episodes of Beavis and Butt-head and Hindsight, as well as the video games Guitar Hero III: Legends of Rock and NBA 2K15 "Yakkem Trailer" and the latter's soundtrack album.
+The song appears in episodes of Beavis and Butt-head and Hindsight, as well as the video games Guitar Hero III: Legends of Rock and 2014 video game NBA 2K15 "Yakkem Trailer" and the latter's soundtrack album.
 Along with the rest of the Blood Sugar Sex Magik album, the song was formerly a downloadable track in the Rock Band series.
 A remixed instrumental based on the song is often used as royalty free production music.